BCharash/Memora/docs/design-journal.md

 The operation is stored explicitly in the transcript metadata rather than being inferred from the filename.
 Combine Files uses this metadata to distinguish transcription from translation.

 For backward compatibility, older transcript files without an `Operation:` line are treated as transcription files.

+### Audio Relative Path Metadata

+Individual transcript files can also preserve the relationship between the transcript and its original audio recording.

+When Memora can determine the relative path from the transcription destination back to the selected audio source folder, it writes an additional metadata field:

+    Audio Relative Path: ../recording.m4a

+The path is relative to the location of the individual transcript file.
+It is deliberately stored with the transcript rather than relying on the current location of the audio source, because the transcript may later be selected for combining independently of the original source-folder selection.

+This allows the combined HTML generator to reconstruct the path to the original audio when the combined HTML is created within a location whose relationship to the transcript/source hierarchy can also be determined.

+The metadata is not displayed as part of the combined HTML's visible transcript content.
+It remains available in the durable individual `.txt` file as provenance information.

+The current implementation supports relative paths when the transcription destination is the selected source folder or a descendant of it.
+If the destination is an unrelated folder, Memora cannot safely calculate a relative path between the two File System Access handles, so no audio-path metadata is written.

+This preserves the intended architecture: audio remains an external file and does not need to be embedded into every transcript or HTML document.

 ---